What is Executive Function Coaching?

 Working Memory

-• You’re handling multiple tasks but keep forgetting crucial details, like a deadline or an important step.
-This forgetfulness makes you seem disorganised and increases your stress.
+You’re handling multiple tasks but you notice that crucial details are overlooked at times, like a deadline or an important step.
+This makes you seem disorganised to others and increases your stress.

 Emotional Control